News & Events

 At its St. Paul Healing Center, CVT provides care for about 250 survivors each year and additional support services for 700 family members.
 CVT’s healing services span the disciplines of medicine, psychology, psychiatry, nursing, social services, and massage and physical therapies.

 CVT also provides rehabilitative care to torture and war trauma survivors in areas with few or no mental health services.
-CVT currently works in Dadaab, Kenya, with refugees from the war in Somalia; and in Jordan providing care to Iraqi refugees.
+CVT currently works in Dadaab, Kenya, with refugees from the war in Somalia; in Nairobi, Kenya, with refugees living there; in refugee camps near Shire, Ethiopia, with Eritrean refugees; and in Jordan providing care to Iraqi and Syrian refugees.
 In addition to mental health services, CVT’s international projects also train national staff to be peer mental health counselors.

 Training healers in the U.S. and throughout the world

 To foster the development of additional resources for the care of survivors, CVT works with torture rehabilitation centers in the U.S. and around the world.
 CVT provides training and technical assistance to help these centers provide high quality mental health services and build sound, financially stable organizations.

 In the U.S., CVT has trained health, education and human services professionals who work with torture survivors and refugees so these professionals can provide appropriate and sensitive care.
 Community-based training projects have worked with refugee groups and mainstream providers to ensure survivors have access to care and services.

 Advocating for Torture Survivor Rehabilitation and Ending Torture